 A gravity model provides one way of thinking about the settlement patterns of various ethnic groups, with higher income and closer locations being more attractive to potential migrants.
-Vedder and Galloway estimated such models to explain the locational pattern of Canadian settlement in the U.S.17 One major problem with their approach is that there is no information on the birthplace within Canada of the vast majority of Canadians enumerated in the U.S. census.
+Richard Vedder and Lowell Galloway estimated such models to explain the locational pattern of Canadian settlement in the United States.
+17 One major problem with their approach is that there is no information on the birthplace within Canada for the vast majority of Canadians enumerated in the U.S. census.
 In any case, distance between birthplace and place of residence may be a poor proxy for out-of-pocket travel costs.
-As we show in this section, travel costs from eastern Canada to the northern U.S. and to the Canadian west were highly variable by season and route, and fares from a broad set of origins, or to a broad set of destinations, were often virtually identical.
+As we show in this section, travel costs from eastern Canada to the northern United States and to the Canadian west were highly variable by season and route, and fares from a broad set of origins, or to a broad set of destinations, were often virtually identical.